Helpful links to helping you become a Sourdough Mama

-In this 10-day free email course, you’ll be guided through the detailed process day-by-day.
+In this FREE course, you’ll be guided through the detailed process day-by-day.
 Sourdough starter is more than just a process, so you’ll also learn what to watch for as your starter becomes more active: how your starter should smell, what it should look like, plus common troubleshooting issues.
-There will be bonus resources throughout the course, such as discard recipes, special advice for busy mamas trying to bake sourdough for their families, and next steps for your starter.
+There will be bonus resources throughout the course, such as discard recipes, special advice for busy women and moms trying to bake sourdough for their families, and next steps for your starter.
 Click here to get started today!

 Sourdough Baking Vessel

 I recently switched to the Challenger Bread Pan and have never looked back.
 It gives more options and helped me to become a better Sourdough baker.
 Check out my Challenger Bread Pan review or click on the picture below to go directly to their site.

 Use this comprehensive list of sourdough kitchen tools to help you bake amazing bread right in your home.
 The list contains 12 sourdough tool categories with three items per category, from most expensive to least expensive.
 So if you’re on a tight budget or looking to spare no expense, you’ll find what you need to equip your kitchen and bake better sourdough bread.These are the items I currently use in my own sourdough baking.
 Click here to get the list!

 - Sourdough Notes – a custom template you can print at home to keep accurate notes on your bakes.

 - Sourdough Kitchen Tools: What’s Required and What’s Not – a helpful list that will save you money, and help you get exactly what you need.

 - How to Make Sourdough Bread: Ultimate Beginners Guide (2020) – FREE 63-Page eBook